TestStack/TestStack.docs/_source/BDDfy/Usage/MethodNameConventions.md

 So far we have been calling <code>BDDfy()</code> with no arguments so you may wonder what the <code>title</code> argument does.
 As you may guess from its name that argument overrides the scenario title.
 If we had not passed that argument in we would end up with 7 scenarios all titled 'Winner game' which is not what we want.
 So we pass in the title we want for the scenario based on the input arguments.

 ##FAQ
-These are some of the FAQ I have received for Method Name Conventions:
+These are some of the FAQs I have received for Method Name Conventions:

 #####Should I have my methods in the right order?
-No you do not.
-BDDfy picks the methods based on the naming convention and regardless of where in the class they appear BDDfy runs and reports them in the right order.
+Ordinarily, no. BDDfy picks the methods based on the naming convention and regardless of where in the class they appear BDDfy runs and reports them in the right order.
+However, if you have multiple 'AndGiven', 'AndWhen', or 'And' steps you need to put these methods in the order that you want BDDfy to pick them up.

-There is only one rare case where you need to put some of your methods in the right order and that is when you have multiple 'AndGiven' or 'AndWhen' or 'And' steps in which case BDDfy picks up the 'And' steps in the order they are written in the class.
+If for some reason you are using both a Setup method and an xxxContext method to perform some setup then these will run in the order in which they are defined in your class.
+It is probably a better idea to refactor these into a single method if possible.

 #####How I can reuse some of the testing logic?
 You may achieve that through scenario inheritance or composition as you would in your business logic code.